appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

 # Tips

+  - Use Appian keyboard low-code module method 'Types windows key + letter' (R) to start the application
+  - Use Appian low-code methods 'Activate Winow' and 'Types alt + function key' (4) to close the application
   - The X coordinate in these methods corresponds to the column number, starting at 1 and incrementing by 1 moving from left to right
   - The Y coordinate in these methids corresponds to the row number, starting at 1 and incrementing by 1 moving from top to bottom
   - The emulator will show the coordinate position (y,x) in the bottom right of the app and inside the OIA info bar if shown (View > Expanded OIA)